Economy of Peru: Currency

 The sol is the currency of Peru.
-The exchange rate as of 1 February 2022 is 3.83 soles to the US dollar and 4.31 soles to the Euro.
+The exchange rate as of January 2025 is 3.76 soles to the US dollar.
 It was instated in 1991, when the Peruvian government abandoned the inti due to hyperinflation of the currency; the sol has since maintained the lowest inflation rate in Latin America.
 The sol replaced the inti at a rate of 1 nuevo sol = 1,000,000 intis.
 The inti itself replaced another inflated currency, the sol, which was used between 1863 and 1985.
 The name sol comes from the Latin solidus, and is also the Spanish word for "sun", which the ancient Inca civilization worshiped as the god Inti.

 The sol currently enjoys a low inflation rate of 2.5%.
 Since it was put into use, the sol's exchange rate with the United States dollar has stayed mostly between 2.80 and 3.30 to 1.
 Out of all the currencies of the Latin American region, the sol is the most stable and reliable, being the least affected by the downturn in the value of the US dollar; during late 2007 and early 2008, the exchange rate fell to 2.69 to 1, which had not been seen since 1997.
 The exchange rate is set on a daily basis by the Banco Central de Reserva del Perú (Central Reserve Bank of Peru).

 The sol is divided into 100 céntimos.
 The highest-denomination banknote is the 200 soles note; the lowest-denomination coin is the rarely used 5 céntimos coin.